Matthew-Hurrell/labyrinth-of-riddles/README.md

 ## Structure

 The Labyrinth of Riddles is structured using various loops and functions to allow a user to navigate through a digital labyrinth with text based commands.
 The program is purely text based and the user is unaware of the structure of the labyrinth while playing.
 Each choice presented to the user displays the options and text based input required to make that option.
-The user progresses through the labyrinth linearly and will only complete the labyrinth if they make all the correct navigational and riddle choices.
+The user progresses through the labyrinth linearly and can only complete the labyrinth if they make all the correct navigational and riddle choices.
 If a user finds a dead end they are given the option to return to the previous junction.
 If a user character dies the user is given the option to return to the beginning of the labyrinth to start again.
+An option to exit the labyrinth/program is presented as an alternative option to the user with each choice they make.

 [Back to top](<#contents>)